TerableCoder/TerableRespawn/README.md

-# Respawn
+# TerableRespawn

-Type "respawn" to toggle on/off, default off.
+Type "respawn" or "terar" to toggle on/off, default off.

 When you die, you will ressurect in town after 1 second.
 7 seconds after you spawn, your location will be resynced to where you died.